GalaticSoftware/CryptoSentinel/README.md

 ## Accessing the Bot

-To use CryptoSentinel, search for "@cryptosentinel_bot" on Telegram using its username.
+To use CryptoSentinel, search for "@cryptosentinel_bot" on Telegram.
 The bot is accessible via Telegram only.

 ## Support